Engineering-Research-and-Development/s-X-AIPI-Autonomic-Manager/NGSI-LD-Entities/NGSI-LD-Entities.md

 transformation_lime_coke_limecoke01_confirmed
 ```

-Following, the entity structure related to the HITL for Solution 1
+Following, the entity structure related to the HITL for Solution 1 with the allowed values.

 ```json
 {